 State of Washington Classified Job Specification

-Provides custody, security and safety for residents, staff and visitors in a juvenile rehabilitation facility; or, provides night time supervision, safety and security for youths in a juvenile residential unit; or, provides custody and security of youths during transportation to and from as well as during appointments on or off campus.
+In a training capacity, provides basic coaching, security, and safety for residents, staff and visitors in a juvenile rehabilitation institution; or, basic night time supervision, safety and security for youth in a juvenile residential facility/unit; or security of youth during local transportation to and from as well as during appointments on or off campus.

-Checks previous shift logs and logs all activities during work shift; prepares cottage forms; writes in daily sheets; files;
+Checks previous shift logs and logs all activities during work shift; prepares unit forms; writes in daily sheets;

-Provides night time coverage in a cottage or unit; serves as back-up to other staff;
+Provides night time coverage in a unit; serves as back-up to other staff;

-Collects urinalysis samples for testing; transports youths to appointments and court appearances; provides security during transport and appointments/appearances;
+Assists with transporting youth to appointments and court appearances; may provides supervision of off-site juveniles during transport and appointments/appearances;

 Performs general cleaning of office, such as mopping, waxing, stripping floors, window washing, laundry; bathroom cleaning, emptying trash and other as necessary;